TAP Agents

 Technical Integration

-For technical details on agent data structures and message formats, see the full message reference.
+For technical details on agent data structures, message formats, and the complete list of supported schema.org attributes, see the full message reference.